Tarikhoza/anki_add_ojad_pitch_plugin/README.md

 * cleanup codebase
    * remove any obsolite code, caused by this hack
    * implement manual add/edit/remove for single cards
+* include modules into repository(to make it work for windows)

 ### Notes
 * All generated graphs are scraped from the [OJAD](https://www.gavo.t.u-tokyo.ac.jp) website